malpa222/portfolio/_pages/portfolio/lo1.md

 ### Reflections

 The course of my research was fuzzy in the beginning - I have started researching what is cross-platform malware and how could it be used by hackers.
-However, the scope of my research was a bit too broad, which did not show me what is my goal exactly.
-However, after spending some time learning about binary portability, I stumbled upon LLVM and this led me to the final form of my research.
+Over the course of this semester, I have shown my research to my peers and my teachers during a sessions of red teaming presentations or on individual talks with the teachers.
+Their feedback was valuable and told me to narrow down the scope of my research so that my goal will become clearer.
+Therefore, after spending some more time learning about the binary portability I stumbled upon LLVM, which led me to establishing the final form of my research.

 All in all, I believe it was a good project that taught me a lot about how to take a red teaming perspective into account while conducting research on a technology or trying to create a new solution.